perpetualintelligence/docs/docfx_project/articles/terminal/configuration/services.md

 terminalBuilder.AddDeclarativeAssembly<TestRunner>();
 ```

-> Note: For declarative syntax it is necessrary to implement @OneImlx.Terminal.Commands.IDeclarativeRunner interface in the command runner class.
+> NOTE: For declarative syntax it is necessrary to implement @OneImlx.Terminal.Commands.IDeclarativeRunner interface in the command runner class.

 ## Complete Integration Example
 Below is an example showing the `AddTerminalConsole` method in action, configuring the terminal framework for a console application with an online demo license.